Why you’re not seeing results from your strength training

 Wondering where them gains are at?
 We’re all guilty of getting a little impatient when it comes to seeing results from our workouts.
-Aquanation personal trainer, Jake Williams, is here to set the record straight on when to expect results.
+Aquanation and Aquahub personal trainer, Jake Williams, is here to set the record straight on when to expect results.

 Working hard or hardly working?

 One of the biggest misconceptions around training and results is understanding how intense hard work is.
 “Plenty of people come to the gym without really putting in a big effort, but while genuinely believing that they are doing all they can to be better than before they came in” Williams says.

 He reckons spending two hours at the gym isn’t time well spent if you’re not putting in two hours of maximum effort.
 The personal trainer recommends learning a little something from bodybuilders.
 No, he’s not suggesting a struggle to get through doorways due to your bulging muscles is the only indication of hard work.
 What Williams is referring to is the effort bodybuilders put into their time at the gym.

 “Bodybuilders do everything they can to make everything hard for themselves.
 They get the most out of the time they spend at the gym, whether that’s going slow on the way down or the amount of rest they take,” explains Williams.

 To figure out if you are in fact working hard enough, Williams says it’s pretty simple.
 “If you’re not getting to the point where it feels hard, you’re unlikely to be getting everything you can out of the workout so you really could be doing more.”

 To get results and increase your muscle size, Williams recommends making your program a priority.
 “To increase muscle size we need to provide that muscle with a stimulus at least twice a week, just training it weekly means you’re likely to lose your gains before you train them again,” explains Williams.